Omegapy/MyGUI/README.md

 MyGui     Gui-Button-Menu
 -----------------------------------------------------------------------------------------------------------------------------

-MyGui a c++ program using the raylib library which features buttons and menu-bars for graphical user interface (GUI).
+MyGui is a c++ collection of classes that utilizes the raylib library; the classes feature buttons and menu-bars for graphical user interface (GUI).
-Named MyGui, the program offers a wide range of functions while keeping the coding process simple.
+MyGui offers a diverse set of methods that simplify and streamline the coding of buttons and menus.

 Alejandro (Alex) Ricciardi
 created date: 02/08/2023